jkfran/mertik-fireplace-wifi-ha/README.md

-# Mertik Maxitrol for Home Assistant
+# Mertik Maxitrol Fireplace Integration for Home Assistant

-- Please use on own risk, I take no responsibility.
+Welcome to the Mertik Maxitrol Fireplace Integration for Home Assistant, an innovative solution designed to seamlessly integrate your fireplace into your smart home ecosystem.
+This custom component allows you to control and monitor your fireplace directly from Home Assistant, enhancing your home's comfort and convenience.

+## **Compatibility**

+This integration is designed to be universally compatible with fireplaces that utilize the Mertik Maxitrol wifi module and are controllable via the following applications:

+- MyFire
+- Trimline Fires
+- RAISfire
+- Gazco MyFire
+- Thermocet International
+- Fire Connects
+- ITALKERO Fires
+- Signi Fires
+- SAFIRE
+- attika Fire
+- Ortal Heating Solutions

+This broad compatibility ensures that the majority of users with these apps can benefit from integrating their fireplace with Home Assistant.

-## Requirements
+## **Requirements**

-- A Mertik Maxitrol wifi module that is connected to your local wifi.
+- A compatible fireplace equipped with a Mertik Maxitrol wifi module that is connected to your local Wi-Fi network.

-## Installation
+## **Installation Guide**
-Files are installed by downloading the files to your custom_components folder directly from here or by adding it via HACS.

-Afterwards you can go to the Integrations sections and click the add integration button.
-Search for Mertik and choose the newly added Mertik integration.
+### **Method 1: Manual Installation**
+1. **Download Files**: Clone or download the `custom_components` folder from this repository.
+2. **Copy to Home Assistant**: Transfer the downloaded files to your Home Assistant's `custom_components` directory.
+3. **Restart Home Assistant**: Ensure the new integration is recognized by restarting Home Assistant.

+### **Method 2: HACS (Home Assistant Community Store)**
+1. **Add Repository**: In HACS, navigate to "Integrations" then click on the "+ Explore & Add Integrations" button.
+Use the URL of this GitHub repository to add it as a custom repository.
+2. **Install Integration**: Search for "Mertik Maxitrol Fireplace Integration" and click "Install".

+### **Configuration**
+After installation by either method, proceed to configure the integration:
+1. Navigate to **Configuration > Integrations** in Home Assistant.
+2. Click the **+ Add Integration** button and search for **Mertik Maxitrol**.
-It will search your local network for the module and add the entities.
+3. Select the integration and Home Assistant will automatically search your local network for the module, adding the entities to your system.

-## Todo
-- Move mertik.py to a python module with own repo
-- Change I/O calls to async I/O calls
-- Add to HACS repository for even easier installation
-- Move Entities to a single Device / Platform
-- Implement Zero Conf / autodetect IP

-## Changelog
+## **Disclaimer**

-- 2023-01-15 Initial version
+Please use this integration at your own risk.
+The developers take no responsibility for any issues that may arise from the use of this software.